-- How to evaluate different ways of financing your (business) activities?
+- How to evaluate different ways of financing business activities?

 - How to make sure a business does not run out of money and get into financial trouble?

-At the end of this minor the student should be able to:
+At the end of this course the student should be able to: